Contemporary Oil Painting Mediums

 Cold Wax Medium

-Cold Wax medium is made from naturally white, pure beeswax.
-Formulated to knife consistency, Cold Wax Medium makes oil colors, Gamblin Mediums, and Gavar thicker and more matte.
+Cold Wax Medium is made from naturally white, pure beeswax.
+Formulated to knife consistency, Cold Wax Medium makes oil colors, Gamblin Mediums, and Gamvar thicker and more matte.
 It can also be applied alone as a matte varnish.
 (More information on Cold Wax uses below)

 Cold Wax Medium is available in the following sizes: 4 oz, 16 oz, 128 oz.